This blog post is for those using or considering a converted washing machine as greens spinner.

 Compact Design – Since the unit is bottom-mounted, the sides of the machine are not needed, and can be removed.
 This makes the unit lighter and take up less space in your wash-pack area.
 This makes it a more enjoyable place to work providing more open space and less visual clutter. (+1 for not looking like a misplaced washing machine, or Frankenstein appliance anymore!)

 Easier to Clean – Removing the sides also increases the ability for the machine to fully dry between uses.
 This reduces conditions that favor growth of bacteria and other pathogens.

 Early findings on the Commercial Washer Model

-We have our first version dropped off at a partner farm (Footprint farm) for a long term use test.
+We have our first version running at a partner farm (Footprint farm) for a long term use test.
 Early reports suggest that it’s a great washing machine spinner.
 We increased the size of the drain holes in the bottom of the drum to make the daily cleaning (hosing out small leaf material) quicker and easier.
 Taylor and the crew repeatedly comment about how nice and quiet the machine operates.
 Yay for hearing the radio, and other crew members as you pack for customers!

 Not sure if a washer spinner is right for you?
 Learn about other options